 We have a new plan and we want our new section to be the best we have ever had.
 Firstly, let’s prepare the turnouts and track.
 My choice is Peco code 55 with Electrofrog turnouts but most of the ideas and experiences apply to any track in any scale.
 My control system is DCC (NCE) so I need power districts and 2 wire bus cabling under the layout.
 If you have a small layout such as an 8x2 foot switching layout all power could come directly from the Command Station.
 In my case I have 8 power districts with 8 separate circuit breakers (NCE – EB1).
 From each power district, I run the bus wires for that section as a separate item.
 I also run an “on-off” switch, on the fascia, from each power district so that if a short occurs we can isolate that section, or turn off all sections and gradually turn on each to isolate that short.
 By turning all power districts off and then one by one turning them back on it is easy to see what is causing the short.
 My message here is to plan the wiring before laying the track and future jobs like signalling (if you do it) are much easier.

 The Bus Cable I use is multi strand 20-amp household power wire.
 You can buy this in Big Box stores or your local electrical outlet in 100-yard lengths.
 If you have a large layout that will usually be more than enough.
 I have enough to do another layout if that every happens, or to help friends out.
 Strip the insulation and you have three colours (black, red, green, usually).
-By purchasing an additional 2 colours I can make every power district a unique combination of colours. (e.g. red/black, red/white, red/blue, white/blue etc.).
+By purchasing an additional 2 colours I can make every Bus Wire for a power district a unique combination of colours. (e.g. red/black, red/white, red/blue, white/blue etc.).

-I run the bus wire under the layout and support it with cheap plastic angle, plasterers’ builders use that again comes in 3-meter (8 feet) lengths for a few dollars.
+I run the bus wire under the layout and support it with cheap plastic angle, plasterers’ builders use.
+It comes in 3-meter (8 feet) lengths for a few dollars.
 Here the bus wires for this section are red and green.
 (Fig 1) Below is also a mistake I made.
-I painted the plywood to seal it on both sides, but used a dark, almost black colour.
+I painted the plywood to seal it on both sides, but used a dark, almost black colour underneath.
 White is preferable as it makes under the layout much lighter and it is easier to find wires etc. Of course, you don’t have to seal the plywood base but for the small cost and time I find it worthwhile.